Live Borders’ family of venues offer great days out for all ages

 Tweeddale Museum and Gallery in Peebles wasestablished by William Chambers, one of the founders of the famous publishing house, this striking building is home to a museum and gallery which host a lively programme of exhibitions and events all-year-round with extraordinary plasterwork alongside exhibitions looking at the history of Peebles and the surrounding area.

-Across the region in Duns, zooming into 2019, is the Jim Clark Motorsport Museum.
-A brand new and modern attraction, exploring the life of racing legend Jim Clark and his impact on motorsport, with trophies, memorabilia, photographs, film footage and some of the cars in which he raced.
+The Jim Clark Motorsport Museum is a brand new and modern attraction, exploring the life of racing legend Jim Clark and his impact on motorsport, with trophies, memorabilia, photographs, film footage and some of the cars in which he raced.
 There’s also Duns Exhibition Room which features a seasonal range of exhibitions within the library building, with a variety of art and local history displays.

 At Coldstream Museum uncover the story Coldstream Guards and the town of Coldstream, with artefacts such as the Provost’s Robes and Chain of Office.
 Located in the centre of Coldstream, it was the site of General Monck’s headquarters before he marched on London in 1660 to restore the Stuart Monarchy.